 I look at these examples of God’s creative power and artistry, and I’m in awe.
 And sometimes I imagine God as He’s creating the birds and the flowers, and in my mind’s eye He looks like He’s having a lot of fun as He’s doing it.

 God having fun?
 Yes, but not in a carefree or slapdash way as a child might do.
-I think God was, and is, very deliberate as He creates.
+I think God is very deliberate as He creates.
 I think He has the exact design for what He’s going to make already conceived in His mind, and the fun is in the exuberant colors and shapes He chooses for the creatures He’s making.
 For example, look at the peacock:

 Talk about vivid, exuberant colors!